Decoding the Appraisal Process

 Replacement Cost

-This is where we use information on local construction costs, labor rates and other factors to derive how much it would cost to replace the property being appraised.
-This value commonly sets the maximum on what a property would sell for.
-The cost approach is also the least used method.
+This is where we use information on local building costs, labor rates and other factors to calculate how much it would cost to build a property similar to the one being appraised.
+This estimate often sets the upper limit on what a property would sell for.
+It's also the least used predictor of value.

 Paired Sales Analysis

-Appraisers become very familiar with the communities in which they appraise.
-They thoroughly understand the value of specific features to the homeowners of that area.
-Then, the appraiser researches recent sales in the neighborhood and finds properties which are 'comparable' to the subject in question.
-By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.
+Appraisers can tell you a lot about the neighborhoods in which they appraise.
+They thoroughly understand the value of particular features to the people of that area.
+Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate being appraised.
+Using knowledge of the value of certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.

 • But, in the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.

 Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At Greater Houston Area Appraisals, we are an authority in knowing the worth of real estate features in Cypress and Harris County neighborhoods.
-This approach to value is most often awarded the most consideration when an appraisal is for a home purchase.
+When it comes to putting a value on features of homes in Cypress and Harris, Greater Houston Area Appraisals can't be beat.
+The sales comparison approach to value is usually given the most weight when an appraisal is for a real estate sale.

 Valuation Using the Income Approach

-A third way of valuing approach to value is sometimes used when a neighborhood has a reasonable number of renter occupied properties.
-In this case, the amount of income the real estate generates is factored in with other rents in the area for comparable properties to give an indicator of the current value.
+A third method of valuing approach to value is sometimes used when a neighborhood has a reasonable number of rental properties.
+In this situation, the amount of revenue the property yields is factored in with other rents in the area for comparable properties to determine the current value.

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueDepending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-Here's what it all boils down to, an appraiser from Greater Houston Area Appraisals will help you attain the most accurate property value, so you can make profitable real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
+The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueDepending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Greater Houston Area Appraisals will guarantee you discover the most fair and balanced property value, so you can make the most informed real estate decisions.